mgood7123/EGLSurfaceView-EGLTextureView/README.md

 ||setRenderMode|| This has no effect on rendering, provided only for compatibility
 ||getRenderMode|| This has no effect on rendering, provided only for compatibility

-provides the same API as GLSurfaceView.Renderer with the following changes
+both EGLSurfaceView.Renderer and EGLTextureView.Renderer provide the same API as GLSurfaceView.Renderer with the following changes

 Methods added | Methods depreciated | Methods changed | Information -|-|-|-